pmboutet/fr-template-build/README.md

       ProcessingHub to enter username/password Connect
       WebHub to enter username/password Connect using the Integration User / (default pswd: fundr@isingfrT3mplat3*:*<>><!#) if asked to change it use the same and add a at the end
+8. Findock remote site setting
+   From Findock LEX App, More, Setup / Remote Site Settings Cick create initial config
-8. Einstein Analytics - enable Backup Model
+9. Einstein Analytics - enable Backup Model
+   From Einstein for Nonprofit App, enable Backup models

 Got some manual update from source files and or additional transalations?